Chapter 2. Cell Theory

 ○ Disruption of asymmetry leads to cell death signaling.
 The flip-flop process is involved.

-○ Flippase is also involved in membrane elongation in the process of vesicle formation.
+○ Flippase is also involved in the membrane expansion mechanism of the endoplasmic reticulum.

 ⑵ Nucleus

-① Component 1: Nuclear envelope (double membrane).
-Numerous nuclear pores with selective permeability.
+① Component 1.
+Nuclear envelope: Double membrane.
+Has numerous nuclear pores with selective permeability.

 ○ Outer membrane of the nuclear envelope is connected to the endoplasmic reticulum, and the inner membrane is supported by intermediate filaments.